mathowl/abbriv_bib_authors/README.md

 # Abbreviate authors in bibtex
-Python script for substituting first names of authors by their intials.
+Python script for substituting first names of authors by their initials.

 You can call it from the command line: